-The terms of reference for this baseline report are as follows:
+The terms of reference for this assessment report are as follows:

-- Describe the affected environment and avifauna in the broader area, with a particular focus on regionally and globally Red List species. - Identify and discuss potential impacts of the proposed project on regionally and globally Red List avifauna during construction and operation. - Identify information gaps and limitations.
+- Describe the affected environment and avifauna in the broader area, with a particular focus on regionally and globally Red List species. - Identify and discuss potential impacts of the proposed project on regionally and globally Red List avifauna during construction and operation. - Identify information gaps and limitations. - Discuss and assess the potential impacts of the proposed powerline on birds. - Suggest mitigation measures to reduce the potential impacts, and - Identify actions to be included in the construction and operational Environmental Management Plans.